 We are pleased to invite you to the BioCity Campus Website.
-Take a look around and discover the possibilities it offers you in this hub of synergies in the fields of biotechnology, life sciences and healthcare on the old trade fair ground Leipzig, in the center of Germany.
-Enjoy getting to know us in the following pages.
+Take a look around and discover the possibilities in the fields of biotechnology, life sciences and healthcare on the Old Trade Fair ground Leipzig, in the center of Germany.
+Enjoy getting to know us on the following pages.

 On the basis of these diverse realities, the project BioCity Campus was initiated, which was dedicated primarily to implementation of the following goals:

-Usage of the unique developmental dynamic of the bio-tech-oriented Life-Science fields that have settled down at the Old Trade Fair grounds.
+Usa of the unique developmental dynamic of the bio-tech-oriented Life-Science fields that have settled down at the Old Trade Fair grounds

-Inclusion by the urban-public sphere into the technological development of the Life-Science sector; young people in particular should be drawn into the natural and engineering sciences.
+Inclusion of the urban-public sphere into the technological development of the Life-Science sector; young people in particular should be drawn into the natural and engineering sciences

-Designing and putting innovative use and development concepts to the test.
+Designing innovative use and development concepts and putting them to the test

-Development of new unconventional cooperation structures from politics, science and civil society in the context of urban development.
+Development of new, unconventional cooperation structures between politics, science and civil society in the context of urban development

 André Hofmann, CEO BIO-NET LEIPZIG, talks about BioCity Campus and BIO CITY LEIPZIG